Industries With the Largest Gender Pay Gap

 2. Professional Chefs: Anyone who has worked in restaurant kitchens knows that it is a very machismo and male-dominated world.
 According to a Bloomberg study, less than 7% of kitchens are run by women.
 At the time of the study, famous chef impresarios like David Chang, Tom Colicchio, Daniel Boulud, and Jean-Georges Vongerichten, did not employ any women as head chefs at any of their over 50 top restaurants.
 In general, the number of male chefs greatly outnumber females by about three times.
 According to data USA it comes out to 76% of men to only 23% women.
 And women in these positions make an average of $9,000 less than men, with the average male salary in a kitchen being about $36.5k and female salary closer to $27.5k.
 Today, women in this industry are breaking out on their own (ask Top Chef winner, Stephanie Izard) and acting as mentors for other women in the field.

 3. C-Suite executives: Women who have faced the glass ceiling (and the glass cliff) phenomenons for too long definitely recognize that C-suite executive culture is slow to address the gender gap.
 While women have been replacing men slightly more frequently in recent years (up to 22% in 2018 from 18% in 2017) competitive compensation has still not been offered.
 In general, female executives earn 24% less than men in the same position.
 In order for there to be any progress, women who have already blazed the trail forward are giving back by setting up mentorship possibilities.
-Organizations like the women’s business development center create opportunities for female leaders in business to connect with those who are working to make a name for themselves.
+Organizations like the women’s business development center create opportunities for female business leaders to connect with those who are working to make a name for themselves.

 One way to fight the gap?
 Better negotiation tactics